microsoft/azure-health-data-services-workshop/README.md

 ## Introduction

 Hello and welcome to the Azure Health Data Services Workshop!
-In this workshop, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) services and features.
+In this workshop, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) products and services.

 ## Who is the Azure Health Data Services Workshop for?

 This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
-Before beginning in the challenges in this workshop, you should have some knowledge of the concepts below.
-If you need to brush up on any of these, there are some helpful resources at the bottom of Challenge-00.
+Before beginning in this workshop, you should have some experience in the areas listed below.
+If you need to brush up in any of these areas, there are resources at the bottom of Challenge-00.
+To begin this workshop, you will need to have:

 + A solid foundation in Microsoft Azure and Azure Active Directory.
 + Some basic knowledge of healthcare data, especially FHIR.
-+ Familiarity of working with REST API requests and responses.
++ Familiarity working with REST API requests and responses.

 ## What topics are covered?

-+ In the first part of the workshop (Challenges 00-04), you'll get direct experience deploying, configuring, and working with FHIR inside of Azure Health Data Services.
++ In the first part of the workshop (Challenges 00-04), you'll get direct experience deploying and configuring resources for FHIR data operations inside Azure Health Data Services.

   + Challenge-00 - Check Prerequisites and Configure Environment
   + Challenge-01 - Deploy AHDS FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)